123hpcomsetup-j/FarmFeastSite/replit.md

 ## Overview

 This is a modern farmhouse booking system built with React + TypeScript frontend and Node.js/Express backend.
 The application allows customers to browse services, view gallery images, and make bookings for a farmhouse rental business.
-It features a comprehensive booking form with service selection, coupon validation, and pricing calculations.
+It features a comprehensive booking form with service selection, coupon validation, pricing calculations, and a complete booking confirmation system with email notifications.

 ## User Preferences